tyconsulting/blog.tyang.github.io/_posts/2018-09-07-deploying-powershell-modules-to-nuget-feeds-version-2-using-vsts-ci-cd-pipelines.md

 As you can see, the .nuspec file is a XML file that contains the meta data of the NuGet package, just like the PowerShell module manifest (.psd1) file.

 When I was creating the pipelines for the customer, I was able to quickly creating the .nuspec files manually as part of the source code stored in the Git repo, then point the NuGet VSTS task to the specific nuspec file.
 This was quick and easy, since I didn’t have a lot of time to further automate the process, I left it there since it did the job.
-But I wanted to revisit this topic when I have a bit more time – I don’t really want to manually create / update the nuspec file every time, since it’s just copy &amp; paste information from the module manifest .psd1 file.
+But I wanted to revisit this topic when I have a bit more time – I don’t really want to manually create / update the nuspec file every time, since it’s just copy & paste information from the module manifest .psd1 file.
 <h3>Automatically Generating NuGet Specification File</h3>
 Over the last couple of days, I have spent some time on this, and wanted to come up a way to automatically generate the nuspec file for PowerShell modules – since when we create PowerShell modules, we only need to create the manifest files, the nuspec files were automatically created by Microsoft’s <a href="https://www.powershellgallery.com/packages/PowerShellGet">PowerShellGet module</a>.
 Luckily, PowerShellGet is open sourced, published in <a href="https://github.com/PowerShell/PowerShellGet">GitHub</a>, and it’s MIT license allows me to re-use its source code.
-I was able to “borrow” some code from it, and came up with this script that generates .nuspec files from .psd1 - <strong>psd1-to-nuspec.ps1</strong>:
+I was able to "borrow" some code from it, and came up with this script that generates .nuspec files from .psd1 - <strong>psd1-to-nuspec.ps1</strong>:

 https://gist.github.com/tyconsulting/c567e5cc66fc522d46743d744579be27